richarddwang/Information_Extraction_from_Biographies/README.md

 `python Preprocess.py`

 # More
-See more explanation to let you figure this project out quickly !!
+See more explanation to know more about this project and help you figure out the code !!
 [Gihub Wiki](https://github.com/frankie8518/Summarize_People/wiki)